cea-hpc/clustershell/doc/sphinx/config.rst

 To use a run mode with ``clush --mode``, install a configuration file in one of :ref:`clush-config`'s ``confdir`` (usually ``clush.conf.d``).
 Only configuration files ending in **.conf** are scanned.
-If the user running *clush* doesn't have read access to a configuration file, is it ignored.
+If the user running ``clush`` doesn't have read access to a configuration file, it is ignored.
 When ``--mode`` is specified, you can display all available run modes for the current user by enabling debug mode (``-d``).